 We’ve spoken many times in our blog posts about the importance of using pH balanced products.
 Just to recap, the skin has a protective layer called the acid mantle and it has a pH of 5.5, slightly acidic, compared to our internal body which should be 7.35 – 7.45, 7 is neutral.
 The acid mantle’s role is to keep moisture and lipids in and keep the bad guys such as germs, pollution, toxins, and bacteria out.
 It’s important to use products that are pH neutral to ensure the integrity of the acid mantle is maintained.

 If your skin becomes too alkaline it becomes dry, sensitive and inflamed and prone to atopic skin conditions such as eczema and can be a potential psoriasis trigger.
 Alkaline skin will result in angry breakouts and pimples.
-So always look for products that clearly state that they are pH neutral (like ours!).
+So always look for products that clearly state that they are pH neutral.

 The following Botani skincare products are suited to those of you with psoriasis-prone skin.

 - Olive Skin Serum – for clinically proven long-lasting hydration.